OpenVidu/openvidu-local-deployment/README.md

 ### About `openvidu-local.dev`

+When you develop WebRTC applications, you require a secure context (HTTPS) to access the camera and microphone.
+This is a requirement of the WebRTC standard.

-This is a magic domain name like [nip.io](https://nip.io) or [traefik.me](https://traefik.me), which can resolve to any IP specified as a subdomain.
-It also offers a wildcard certificates which is automatically used by `caddy-proxy` in the local deployment to provide HTTPS for any subdomain.
+With the aim of making it easier to develop with OpenVidu, we provide a magic domain name `openvidu-local.dev` which can resolve to any IP specified as a subdomain and it offers a valid wildcard certificate for HTTPS.
+It is similar to [nip.io](https://nip.io) or [traefik.me](https://traefik.me) or [localtls](https://github.com/Corollarium/localtls).

-This is useful for local development, as you can access your deployment using a domain name instead of an IP address, and you can use HTTPS without having to deal with self-signed certificates, **BUT it is not suitable for production environments.**
+But take into account that this is just as secure as a HTTP connection, so it is not suitable for production environments.

 ### Edge cases: